Inclusion Network of Nashville (INN)

 The organizations currently involved in the network working to make all of Nashville’s fun and exciting events accessible for all families include the following:

-- Community organizations involved include: Adventure Science Museum, Andrew Jackson’s Hermitage, Cheekwood Art & Gardens, Country Music Hall of Fame, Frist Center for the Visual Arts, Nashville Ballet, Nashville Children’s Theatre, Nashville Opera, Nashville Predators [hockey], Nashville Public Library, Nashville Sounds [baseball], Nashville Symphony, Nashville Zoo, Tennessee Performing Arts Center, Tennessee State Fair, YMCA of Middle Tennessee, Vanderbilt Athletics; as well as Metro Nashville Police Dept. and Tenn.
-Dept. of Children’s Services.
+- Community organizations involved include: Adventure Science Center, Cheekwood Art & Gardens, Country Music Hall of Fame, Creative Discovery Museum, Dickson County Library, Discovery Center, FRIST, Hermitage, Nashville Ballet, Nashville Children’s Theatre, Nashville Opera, Nashville Predators, Nashville Public Library, Nashville Shores, Nashville Sounds, Nashville Symphony, Nashville Zoo, TPAC, Tennessee Library for Accessible Books & Media, Tennessee State Museum, YMCA; as well as MNPD.

-- Disabilities-focused organizations include: ARC of TN, Autism Tennessee, Disability Rights TN, DSAMT, Empower TN, Representative from the Mayor’s Office (invitation sent but no presence yet), Metro Nashville Schools, Tennessee Disability Pathfinder, Vanderbilt Kennedy Center, and VSA TN.
+- Disabilities-focused organizations include: ARC of Tennessee, Autism Tennessee, Disability Rights TN, DSAMT, Empower TN, Mayor’s Office, MNPS, Music, Mind, and Society, Tennessee Disability Pathfinder, Vanderbilt Kennedy Center, and VSA TN.